menandmice/micetro_docs/guides/user-manual/networks.rst

 1. Select the network(s) for which you want to disable discovery.

-2. On the row :guilabel:`...` menu, select :guilabel:`Set discovery schedule`.
+2. On the Row :guilabel:`...` menu, select :guilabel:`Set discovery schedule`.

 3. Clear the :guilabel:`Enable` checkbox.